 - Rivest-Shamir-Adleman Cryptography (RSA)

 - Elliptic Curve Cryptography (EC)

 - CIPURSETM Cryptography

 - Cipher base Message authentication code (CMAC)

+- Retail-MAC

+- Hash Value Computation (SHA)

 The cryptographic libraries RSA, EC, SCL, CCL and the Toolbox library are delivery options, regardless of the version chosen.
 Therefore the TOE may come with free combinations of or even without these libraries.
-In the case of coming without one or any combination of the cryptographic libraries RSA, EC, SCL, CCL the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or CIPURSETM Cryptographic Library and/or Cipher based Message Authentication Code (CMAC by the SCL-1).
+In the case of coming without one or any combination of the cryptographic libraries RSA, EC, SCL, CCL the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or CIPURSETM Cryptographic Library and/or Cipher based Message Authentication Code (CMAC by the SCL-1 and SCL-3) and/or Retail-MAC (RMAC by the SCL-3) and/or Hash Value Computation (SHA).